 The general goal of our research is to understand the mechanisms and principles of human perception.
-Human perception in natural environment almost always involves processing sensory information from multiple sensory modalities.
-Therefore, understanding perception requires understanding multisensory integration.
-This is the main focus of our research.
+Human perception in natural environments almost always involves processing sensory information from multiple sensory modalities.
+Therefore, understanding perception requires understanding multi-sensory integration.
 Much of our current research investigates learning.
-Again, learning in natural settings almost always occurs in a multisensory environment, and again, understanding learning requires understanding multisensory learning.
+Again, learning in natural settings almost always occurs in a multi-sensory environment, so understanding learning requires understanding multi-sensory learning.

 Phenomenology: This is to find out how the different modalities interact at a descriptive level.
 We investigate the phenomenology of these interactions using behavioral experiments.

-Brain Mechanisms: This is to find out which brain areas and pathways are involved, in what kind of circuiry (bottom-up, top-down, etc.), and how each area or mechanism contribute to processes of multisensory perception and learning.
-We have been using event-related brain potentials and functional neuroimaging to investigate these questions.
+Brain Mechanisms: This is to find out which brain areas and pathways are involved, in what kind of circuitry (bottom-up, top-down, etc.), and how each area or mechanism contribute to processes of multi-sensory perception and learning.
+We have been using event related potentials and functional neuroimaging to investigate these questions.
 We are also collaborating with neurophysiologists making single-unit recordings in awake behaving monkeys.

-- Altered reality system This is a portable and emersive system that allows the subject to move around, inside or outside of the lab, performing daily tasks while the images get altered in real-time and projected to the head-mounted display that the subject views, in effect altering the subject’s “reality".
+Altered reality system: This is a portable and immersive system that allows the subject to move around, inside or outside of the lab, performing daily tasks while the images get altered in real-time and projected to the subject’s head-mounted display, in effect altering the subject’s “reality.”
 This system can be used to investigate how people adapt to changes in the environment.

 Our research on learning has important implications for education and rehabilitation.
 We are currently trying to apply our findings and methods to stroke rehab as well as training protocols in education.